AWS S3/IAM User

 Step 9: After user and bucket creation

-Follow the lyftrondata installation for installation.
+• Follow the lyftrondata installation document for installation.